Gertkeno/Gertkeno.github.io/project/adf/10_overview.md

 author: Garrett Hale
 ---

-AIRLOCK
+TITLE TBD
 =======

-[AIRLOCK](https://github.com/gertkeno/airlock) is a story focused game I helped create for the [HOFT Game Development Lab](https://www.gamedevelopmentlab.com/) as part of a team of 6 fantastic game developers.
+[TITLE TBD](https://github.com/gertkeno/airlock) is a story focused game I helped create for the [HOFT Game Development Lab](https://www.gamedevelopmentlab.com/) as part of a team of 6 fantastic game developers.
+The project name was Airlock while in-development.

 Personally I did plenty of back end programming, and engineered a system in the Unreal Engine for designers to easily add dialogue and functionality into the game.